 - 1 1/2 large red onions or 2 medium-sized, sliced pole to pole

 - 1 tablespoon red wine vinegar

-- 4 to 5 medium to large tomatoes or about 10 plums, cut in half lengthwise, most of the seeds and excess juice removed.
+- 4 to 5 medium to large tomatoes or about 10 plums, cut in half lengthwise, most of the seeds, excess juice, and any hard areas removed.

-- 1/2 head garlic, unpeeled, rubbed with olive oil and encased in a small bit of aluminum foil
+- 1/2 head garlic, unpeeled, drizzled with a teaspoon of olive oil, and encased in a small bit of aluminum foil

 - 1/2 teaspoon sea or kosher salt